Mechanical aptitude: Mechanical aptitude and spatial relations

 Mechanical aptitude tests are often coupled together with spatial relations tests.
 Mechanical aptitude is a complex function and is the sum of several different capacities, one of which is the ability to perceive spatial relations.
 Some research has shown that spatial ability is the most important part of mechanical aptitude for certain jobs.
 Because of this, spatial relations tests are often given separately, or in part with mechanical aptitude tests.

 Gender differences

 There is no evidence that states there is a general intelligence difference between men and women.
-In recent years, another mechanical aptitude test was created.
-The main purpose of this test was to create a fair chance for women to perform higher than or at the same level as men.
-Males still perform at a much higher level than women, but the scores between men and women have been drawn closer together.
-There is little research that has been devoted to why men are able to complete the tests and perform much higher than women.
-However studies have found that those with lower spatial ability usually do worse on mechanical reasoning, and this might be tied to women's lower performance in mechanical tasks.
-Studies have also found that pre-natal androgens such as testosterone positively affect performance in both spatial and mechanical abilities.
+However, studies have found that those with lower spatial ability usually do worse on mechanical reasoning.
+One study suggests that pre-natal androgens such as testosterone positively affect performance in both spatial and mechanical abilities.

 Uses

 The major uses for mechanical aptitude testing are: